 What if I am ill or cannot make training?
 It is your responsibility to send your apologies to your coach.
 By not turning up for training can often mean you will not necessarily start the game on the Saturday.

 What if I am ill or cannot make the game?
 You must let either your coach, team captain or another player know by phone or email.

 Conduct during the game: We expect all students to behave in The Grammar Way – we do not argue decisions with the referee, coach or any member of the public.
 Students must conduct themselves in the best possible manner and not bring the school into disrepute.

-Game Time: For students in A grade teams, a maximum of 4 substitutions are permitted from a maximum of 5 players on the bench.
+Game Time: For students in A grade teams, a maximum of four substitutions are permitted.
 It is possible that a student in an A grade team may not get much game time, but the coach will endeavour to give each student an opportunity where possible.

-For students in B1 grade teams, a maximum of 5 rolling substitutions are permitted each game and each player in the team is expected to get some game time.
+For students in B1 grade teams, a maximum of five rolling substitutions are permitted each game and each player in the team is expected to get some game time.

 All students are requested to abstain from any verbal abuse towards the referee or opposition during the game, and should simply applaud any such behaviour directed at the Grammar team.

-The Master in Charge of Football is Mr Keshwara.
+Master in Charge: S. Keshwara.
 Students are able to speak to him in the Science department during the School day or contact him via email.